-Oregon staffs up, braces for crush when it opens COVID-19 vaccines to the elderly
+‘Chaotic’: Oregon braces as COVID vaccine opens for elderly

 In total by early March, around 700,000 seniors in Oregon will be eligible for the vaccine.

+“I want to thank our seniors for their patience thus far, and for their continued patience in the coming days and weeks.
+We are still managing a scarce resource.
+There will be hiccups in this process, but we are going to get through them,” Brown said.

-Allen said the Oregon Health Authority has been working with counties to make sure seniors have access to the vaccine, although signing up for an appointment will vary from community to community.
+Oregon Health Authority has been working with counties to make sure seniors have access to the vaccine, although signing up for an appointment will vary from community to community.

 While 211info, Oregon and Southwest Washington’s information referral line for health and human services, is available, the health authority is launching an additional online tool on Monday.